 - 7 Things I Desperately Wish I Had Known When I Started Flipping Houses

-There’s usually a lot of capital at-risk when you’re flipping homes, and it can often be challenging to recoup your expenses, let alone turn a profit.
-Many homes that look like good candidates for flipping require much more investment in remodeling and repair than is initially apparent.
+There’s usually a lot of capital at risk when you’re flipping homes, and it can often be challenging to recoup your expenses, let alone turn a profit.
+Many homes that look like good candidates for flipping require much more investment in remodelling and repair than is initially apparent.
 For many investors, the real estate they’re planning to flip can quickly turn into a money pit.

-There are several external market factors that make it challenging for even the savviest real estate professionals to flip homes.
-One example is the neighborhood housing ceiling.
+Several external market factors make it challenging for even the savviest real estate professionals to flip homes.
+One example is the neighbourhood housing ceiling.

 Meet the house ceiling

-The neighborhood housing ceiling refers to the maximum sale price associated with a specific area of a city.
-While the average sale price of a home in your city may be $500,000, for instance, the average sale price of a home in a specific neighborhood may be significantly lower.
+The neighbourhood housing ceiling refers to the maximum sale price associated with a specific area of a city.
+While the average sale price of a home in your city maybe $500,000, for instance, the average sale price of a home in a specific neighbourhood may be significantly lower.